Prismatization: Generalities on c-stacks

 Let $\cC$ and $\cD$ be categories.
 A functor $\Phi:\cC\to\cD$ is said to be a \emph{left fibration}\footnote{This terminology was introduced by A.~Joyal in the more general setting of $\infty$-categories and then used in \cite[\S 2.1]{Lu1}.} if for every $c\in\cC$ the functor $\cC_{c/}\to\cD_{\Phi(c)/}$ induced by $\Phi$ is an equivalence; here $\cC_{c/}$ is the category of objects of $\cC$ equipped with a morphism from $c$.

-A left fibration over $\cD$ is the same as a category \emph{cofibered in groupoids} over $\cD$ (we always understand the word ``cofibered'' in Street's ``weak'' sense rather than in Grothendieck's ``strong'' sense).
+A left fibration over $\cD$ is the same as a category \emph{cofibered in groupoids} over $\cD$ (we always understand the word ``cofibered'' in Street's ``weak'' sense \cite{St} rather than in Grothendieck's ``strong'' sense\footnote{A discussion of both notions can be found at \url{https://ncatlab.org}.}).

 A functor $\cC\to\cD$ is said to be a \emph{right fibration} if the corresponding functor between the opposite categories is a left fibration.